-2.2 Generating System
+2.2 Generating system

 A system generating a magnetic tape cartridge for interchange shall be entitled to claim conformance with this Standard if all recordings on the tape meet the mandatory requirements of this Standard, and if either or both methods of appending and overwriting are implemented.
-In particular it shall be able to record unprocessed data, and processed data within entities.

-A claim of conformance shall state which of the following optional features are implemented and which are not:
+A claim of conformance shall state whether cartridges of Type A or Type B or both are supported.
+In addition a claim of conformance shall also state which of the following optional features are implemented and which are not:

-- the performing of a Read-After-Write check and the recording of any necessary repeated frames; - the recording of multiple representations of the same Basic Group;

-- the generation of ECC3 Frames.
+- the performing of a Read-After-Write check and the recording of any necessary repeated frames, - the recording of multiple representations of the same Basic Group, - the generation of ECC3 Frames.